-The Coconut Mama made up a sweet and gentle honey and lemon cough medicine for her little girl using 3 tablespoons fresh lemon juice, ¼ cup raw honey and 2 tablespoons coconut oil, stirred together and gently heated until the coconut oil is melted.
+The Coconut Mama made up a sweet and gentle honey and lemon cough medicine for her little girl using 3 tablespoons fresh lemon juice, 4 tablespoon of honey, and 2 tablespoons coconut oil, stirred together and gently heated until the coconut oil is melted.
 She recommends using one spoonful as needed for cough, or stirring it into hot tea.

 #3 – Elderberry Syrup

 We have two different elderberry syrup recipes on the site.
 See “How to Make Elderberry Syrup with Fresh or Dried Elderberries” for the recipes.

 You can also order real elderberry syrup online.
 Gaia Herbs Black Elderberry Syrup is USDA certified organic elderberry syrup.

 #4 – Herbal Tea

 Hot herbal tea helps to ease congestion, keep you hydrated and soothe irritated tissues.
 Some of the best herbal teas for cough remedies include:

 - Linden (also known as tilia or basswood)